Alnamkani/Udacity-Pro1/README.md

-# Udacity-Pro1
-Project 1 Udacity Data science course
+# Udacity Project 1
+****

+The files in the repository:
+1. Pro1.ipynb
+    * This file has all the python code used to analyze the data.
+2.